-So, if you cannot keep proper form while squatting ATG style, it’s dangerous to do so.
-The biggest problem is keeping the arch of your lower back.
-If you squat and your back is flexed at the bottom, there is serious strain on your spinal ligaments.
-This is one of the best ways to hurt your lower back.
-For good or for worse the lower back recovers slowly because the blood supply to that area is rather weak.
+If you cannot maintain a proper alignment while squatting ATG style, it’s dangerous to squat this way.
+The hardest part is keeping the arch of your lower back.
+If your back is flexed at the bottom, there will be some serious stress on your spinal ligaments.
+Squatting this way is one of the fastest ways to hurt your lower back.
+However, if you can maintain a good arch, you can safely squat ATG style.

-If you desperately want to ATG but you don’t have the flexibility, you will have to sacrifice time and effort to develop it.
-There are many drills you can do.
-A cool method is to become proficient at front squats which in general allow even inflexible people to go a little deeper.
-You will also have to improve your active flexibility through a variety of mobility exercises such as goblet squats, wall squats and many more to count.
+If you desperately want to ATG, but you don’t have the flexibility, you will have to sacrifice time and effort to develop it.
+There are many drills that you can do.
+One option is to become proficient at front squats, which allow even inflexible people to go a little deeper.
+You could also improve your active flexibility by performing a variety of mobility exercises such as goblet squats and wall squats.

-Keep in mind that most weightlifters use special weightlifting shoes in order to squat deeper.
-All weightlifting shoes have elevated heels which give the lifter the opportunity to keep the torso erect.
+Keep in mind that all weightlifters use special weightlifting shoes to squat deeper.
+All weightlifting shoes have elevated heels, which make it easier to squat deeper.
 For more information on squat shoes read this article.